samariajohana/tesis_maestria/README.md

-# QIIME2
+# Masters tesis

-Run QIIME2 in server
+Code used in this proyect